 Factual error: During one of the games, a batter swings and makes contact.
 In the next shot (of the Chicago pitcher), the second-base umpire can be seen in the background making the "home run" signal (finger pointed upwards, moving in a circular motion).
 The next shot, from above, shows the ball bouncing into the outfield for a single.
 We all hear about how the umpires should get glasses, but first, this one should get a nice ol' pair of eyes...

 Factual error: When the Cubs go to play the Dodgers, they show an overhead shot of Dodger Stadium.
 But during the game, they are not even using Dodger Stadium; they are using the Chicago White Sox Stadium.
-Dodger Stadium doesn't have a see-through fence in the outfield as it was in the movie.
+Dodger Stadium doesn't have a see-through fence in the outfield as it was in the movie, and the sun is in the wrong position for the real stadium.
 Dodger Stadium also doesn't have a blue hitter's background.
 It is black.

 Factual error: The application of the hidden ball trick by the Cubs at the end is illegal.
 MLB rule 8.05i states a balk is awarded if "The pitcher, without having the ball, stands on or astride the pitcher's plate."
 Also play doesn't resume after a time-out until the pitcher is on the rubber.
 AND the only way to pull the hidden-ball trick is if the pitcher is off the mound entirely (check out any of the MLB examples over the last years to see how to legally do it).
 The rules are written specifically to prevent this type of play.
 As far as any claim that Henry did not call an "official" time-out, the vast majority of MLB rules regarding timeouts don't require a vocal request.
 Hitters raising one hand, pitching coaches or managers simply setting foot on the field, all signal timeouts.
 Calling the entire team in to the pitching mound indicated a cessation in play, which means play cannot resume until Henry toes the rubber and assumes a pitching stance (which he does).
 Since he transferred the ball to the first baseman while play was halted it is a balk.